michael-dev/ebtables-dhcpsnooping/README.md

 You should also ensure that the mac address cannot be spoofed to prevent faked dhcp acks and deny of service attacks.

-SIGALARM triggers clearing expires entries.
+SIGALARM is used internally for clearing expires entries.
 SIGUSR1 triggers dumping cache tables.

 Roaming support